NeuralEnsemble/python-neo/doc/source/io_developers_guide.rst

     3. Copy/paste ``exampleio.py`` and choose clear file and class names for your IO.
     4. Decide which **supported objects** and **readable objects** your IO will deal with.
 This is the crucial point.
     5. Implement all methods :meth:`read_XXX` related to **readable objects**.
+    6. Optional: If your IO supports reading multiple blocks from one file, implement a :meth:`read_all_blocks` method.
-    6. Do not forget all : lasy and cascade combination.
+    7. Do not forget all lazy and cascade combinations.
-    7. Write good docstrings.
+    8. Write good docstrings.
 List dependencies, including minimum version numbers.
-    8. Add your class to :mod:`neo.io.__init__`.
+    9. Add your class to :mod:`neo.io.__init__`.
 Keep the import inside try/except for dependency reasons.
-    9. Contact the Neo maintainers to put sample files for testing on the G-Node server (write access is not public).
+    10. Contact the Neo maintainers to put sample files for testing on the G-Node server (write access is not public).
-    10. Write tests in ``neo/test/io/test_xxxxxio.py``.
+    11. Write tests in ``neo/test/io/test_xxxxxio.py``.
 You must at least pass the standard tests (inherited from :class:`BaseTestIO`).
-    11. Commit or send a patch only if all tests pass.
+    12. Commit or send a patch only if all tests pass.

 Miscellaneous